JCSes/JCS.github.io/index.md

 If the story would go on a more realistic and fair route then _Joel_ would have prevented the mistakes he made, thus, prevented his death.

 And seeing that _Joel_ has died, fans were suppose to accept the fact that relationship of _Joel_ and _Ellie_ would be discontinued.
 That instead, most of _Joel’s_ appearances and interactions with _Ellie_ will mostly be only limited to flashbacks from thereon.
-Which is really depressing and is a contrast to the original plot of **The Last of Us** which moreover focuses on their relationship as a non-biological family, as a father and daughter.
+Which is really depressing and is a contrast to the original plot of **The Last of Us** which moreover focuses on their relationship as a figurative family, as a father and daughter.

 ## The Ending Controversy